 Winners of 2020 High School Poetry Competition Announced The Society February 1, 2020 High School Submissions, Poetry, Poetry Contests 2 Comments Thank you to every one who participated!
 The quality of the high school poems submitted this year was stunning.
 First Place ($100 Prize): Luke Hahn, twelfth grade, homeschooled in Waupun, Wisconsin “Victus” “To a Murdered World” Second Place: Erin Jeon, tenth grade, University High School, Irvine, California “Twilight” Second Place: Dania El-Ghattis, ninth grade, homeschooled in Melbourne, Australia “A Letter to Sir Grammar” “My Midnight Garden” “Crepuscular” Third Place: Michael Zhao, eleventh grade, Lynbrook High School, San Jose, California.
 “Moth, Angel of the Night” “Fallen Arbor” Third Place: Sancia Milton, tenth grade, The Bishop’s School, San Diego, California “Three Hundred Spartans” “Mother Teresa” Third Place: James Preston Pack, eleventh grade, Killian Hill Christian School, Lilburn, Georgia.
 “Rain” The following Fourth Place winners and Honorable Mentions have been published here.
-Fourth Place: Martina Preston, twelfth grade, Covenant High School “Piece of Mind” Fourth Place: Nada Cheaitli, twelfth grade, Mercy High School “The First Date” Fourth Place: Jerry Dalrymple, eleventh grade, Seton High School “Canvas” Honorable Mentions “Icarus Indomitable” by Lauren Haines, twelfth grade, Jesuit High School, Oregon “Light of Salvation” by Yoel Soibelman, twelfth grade, Yeshiva Ohavei Torah “A Treasure for a Lady” by Lucia Fisher, twelfth grade, Kolbe Academy Online “Wind” by Elizabeth Thompson, The Academy of Classical Christian Studies “This I Had to Do” (A Sestina) by Melissa Molano, twelfth grade, Bishop Kenny High School “A Modern Republic” (A Rondeau) by Sophia Gottfried, eleventh grade, the Harker School, San Jose, California Judge Evan Mantyk, editor of The Society of Classical Poets Journal and website Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
-Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 2 Responses Angel L Villanueva February 1, 2020 Congratulations to all!
+Fourth Place: Martina Preston, twelfth grade, Covenant High School “Piece of Mind” Fourth Place: Nada Cheaitli, twelfth grade, Mercy High School “The First Date” Fourth Place: Jerry Dalrymple, eleventh grade, Seton High School “Canvas” Honorable Mentions “Icarus Indomitable” by Lauren Haines, twelfth grade, Jesuit High School, Oregon “Light of Salvation” by Yoel Soibelman, twelfth grade, Yeshiva Ohavei Torah “A Treasure for a Lady” by Lucia Fisher, twelfth grade, Kolbe Academy Online “Wind” by Elizabeth Thompson, The Academy of Classical Christian Studies “This I Had to Do” (A Sestina) by Melissa Molano, twelfth grade, Bishop Kenny High School “A Modern Republic” (A Rondeau) by Sophia Gottfried, eleventh grade, the Harker School, San Jose, California Judge Evan Mantyk, editor of The Society of Classical Poets Journal and website NOTE TO READERS: If you enjoyed this poem or other content, please consider making a donation to the Society of Classical Poets.
+NOTE TO POETS: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
+CODEC News:Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 2 Responses Angel L Villanueva February 1, 2020 Congratulations to all!
 Some really nice work!
+Reply A July 13, 2020 When is the 2021 competition to begin?
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email. Δ This site uses Akismet to reduce spam.
 Learn how your comment data is processed.